jmcoded0/Serverless-Threat-Detection-Auto-Remediation-Lab/README.md

 # Serverless Security Automation & Remediation (Advanced Cloud Security)

 ## 🚀 Overview
-This project, started on July 19, 2025, showcases a serverless solution using AWS Lambda to detect and remediate security misconfigurations across AWS services (e.g., S3, EC2).
+This project showcases a serverless solution using AWS Lambda to detect and remediate security misconfigurations across AWS services (e.g., S3, EC2).
 Built with Python/Boto3, it leverages AWS Security Hub, CloudWatch Events, and SNS for real-time automation and alerts.

 ## 🌟 Key Features
 - Automated detection of public S3 buckets, misconfigured IAM roles, and more